-If you thought you had to give up delicious food like Crepes to create a lean physique, think again.
-Muscles like protein to grow, carbs to replace glycogen stores, and healthy fat to use as an energy source and allow for the proper uptake of many nutrients.
+Muscle needs protein to grow, carbohydrates to replace glycogen stores, and healthy fat to use as an energy source and allow for the proper uptake of many fat-soluble nutrients, like those found in your veggies and greens.

 The topping was an experiment that I hadn’t planned on – I just got caught up in the moment and threw some things together, and was delighted what came out.
-The frozen berries combined with just the right amount of protein powder and almond milk created a sorbet-like result.
-I topped it with banana, and demolished 2 crepes in short order!
+The frozen berries combined with just the right amount of protein powder and almond milk created a sorbet-like result (see here for Nice Cream recipes if you like this theme).

-I think this recipe is open to other ideas too, I’d try it with different spices, you could make a chocolate raspberry protein sorbet instead of vanilla – get creative!
-That’s what I do in my kitchen – and how I learn a lot of the lessons I apply to my life.
+I think this recipe is open to other ideas too, I’d try it with different spices (you could make a chocolate raspberry protein sorbet instead of vanilla) – get creative!

 Gluten-Free Buckwheat Crepes